Turkey with a Baby or Toddler

 Where to Stay in Istanbul with a Baby or Toddler

 We chose to stay in an Airbnb close to the Galata Tower in Istanbul.
-We loved having a kitchen, and it just felt a lot more comfortable for our family of five to stay in rather than a hotel room with limited resources.
+We loved having a kitchen, and the extra space felt much more comfortable for our family of five than a standard hotel room.

 Here are the best things to do in Istanbul with a baby or toddler: